JoshuaEagan1/Overdose-Data-Project/README.md

 This R file provides a quick way to fetch the graphs and statistics for a particular state.
 The State name, State Abreviation, and a file path must be specified.
 The File creates a new file folder containing the relevant graphs.
-Since some states just started collecting information on more statistics in 2018, some of the graphs returned will have incomplete data before 2018.
+Since some states just started collecting information on more substances in 2018, some of the graphs returned will have incomplete data before 2018.